ouhft/COPE/docs/deployment.rst

-WIP:
-* Test application runs using runserver
- * Needs to have SSL redirect disabled so that it responds on http
-* Test application runs using gunicorn
+**TODO**

-* Get the supervisor gunicorn command line to work
+* Remove the SSL redirect off command from local.env
- * issue with not being in the correct path and unable to find config.wsgi
+* Check port 443 is open on MSD-IT firewall
+* Configure Nginx to do the SSL certificate
+* Register for and SSL cert

 ------------------------